reidpr/quac/sphinx/map_reduce.rst

 -------------------------

 This converts standard input into a sequence of key/value pairs, one per line.
-The key can be any string and is separated from the value (which is opaque to ``quacreduce`` but must not contain newline characters) by a single space.

 We will use ``tr`` for this::